LynSec/IoTScanner/scan/README.md

 pip install -r requirements.txt

-## Set up Django:
+# Set up Django:

-python manage.py migrate
+1. python manage.py migrate

-python manage.py createsuperuser
+2. python manage.py createsuperuser

-Start the development server:
+"""Start the development server:

-python manage.py runserver
+4. python manage.py runserver

 Access the web interface at http://localhost:8000/

 ## Usage

 Identifying IP/Ports A scan.

-As a superuser, you should log in to the web interface using the built-in superuser account details.
+- As a superuser, you should log in to the web interface using the built-in superuser account details.
-Select "Scan" from the “Main” menu.
+- Select "Scan" from the “Main” menu.
-Specify the IP address range and TCP port range you would like to target in the input field.
+- Specify the IP address range and TCP port range you would like to target in the input field.

 Tap the "Scan" button to start the scan.

-Consider the “Scans” section where the scan results are displayed.
+- Consider the “Scans” section where the scan results are displayed.

-Testing D-Link DCS Cameras
+#Testing D-Link DCS Cameras

 Examine D-Link DC global standard cameras for vulnerabilities with the dlkploit600 vulnerability finder.
 Let https://consoledc-cameras-ao-2.personalok.co.zm/ be the digital camera sensor (DCS Cameras) IP address / IP range to allow.

-Run the dls program with suitable parameters.
+# Run the dls program with suitable parameters.

 Click the “Vulnerability Scan Reports” option on the web UI.